edgedb/edgedb/docs/edgeql/paths.rst

   select User.friends;

-Paths can traverse arbitrarily many links.
+Paths can traverse to an arbitrary depth in a series of nested links.

 .. code-block:: edgeql